-Besides being extremely nutritious, our Hokkaido Pumpkin Soup recipe is thick, creamy and has a lovely savory flavor to warm you up on cold autumn nights.
+Besides being extremely nutritious, our Hokkaido Pumpkin Soup recipe is thick, creamy, and has a lovely savory flavor to warm you up on cold autumn nights.
 With even a step-by-step video to show you the best way to peel and cut the thick-skinned winter squash, cooking from scratch will have never been easier.

 Vegan Cauliflower Soup

-Start your Thanksgiving meal with a rich autumnal soup made using cauliflowers, carrots and potatoes.
+Start your Thanksgiving meal with a rich autumnal soup made using cauliflowers, carrots, and potatoes.
 This cozy Vegan Cauliflower Soup is simple, gluten-free, and suitable for paleo diets too.

 Vegan Cream of Mushroom Soup

-This Vegan Cream of Mushroom Soup utilises a variety of mushrooms to achieve a delectable earthy flavor that pairs perfectly with a Thanksgiving casserole.
+This Vegan Cream of Mushroom Soup utilizes a variety of mushrooms to achieve a delectable earthy flavor that pairs perfectly with a Thanksgiving casserole.
 Easy, creamy and ready in just 30 minutes, this soup is for the soul.

 Roasted Broccoli Sweet Potato Soup